FireguiQueen/harvard-cs50/week-00_scratch/02_simplifying_information.md

 ## 🖥️ Do computers receive raw data or processed data (information)?
-In short answer, **data**.
+In short answer, **raw data**.
 But to fully understand why, we had better understand what's considered "data" for computers and what bits are.

 <br>